iflowfor8hours/til/articles/k8s-intro.md

 Next, we need to create a deployment for our application.
 A deployment is responsible for managing multiple instances of a replicated pod.
 The deployment will automatically launch new pods if the number of replicas falls below the specified number.
 We will use this here to deploy multiple instances of our application cluster for redundancy and availability.
 In production, we would deploy these across multiple Kubernetes nodes.

-There is quite a lot to consumer in this file.
+There is quite a lot to consume in this file.
 In the deployment spec section, we're specifiying that we want three pods created, and giving some metadata to match our existing service.
-In the template spec section, we're defining what containers we want o run, our mounts, and what ports to expose *to the service*.
+In the template spec section, we're defining what containers we want to run, our mounts, and what ports to expose *to the service*.
 This is where the conceptual model of Kubernetes started to get confusing to me.

 ```
 apiVersion: extensions/v1beta1